Benefits of Implementing Block Leave: Know How It Works

 It should also include information such as mandatory handover of duties, ensuring employees do not work during the leave period, and assigning backup coverage to maintain operations

-Challenges of Block Leave
+What Are the Challenges of Block Leave?

 • Temporary work disruption

-• Difficulty in finding backup
+• Difficulty in finding temporary replacement

 • Increased workload on other employees